-Trish has extensive experience litigating employment matters, from wage-and-hour and discrimination class actions to individual claims of sexual harassment and wrongful termination.
-She has handled employment litigation in California state courts and in federal trial and appellate courts across the country.
+Trish has extensive experience litigating employment matters in state and federal court, from wage-and-hour and discrimination class actions to individual claims of sexual harassment and wrongful termination.
 She also represents employers before administrative agencies, including the EEOC, DFEH, DLSE, and DOL.
 An experienced negotiator, Trish helps clients resolve disputes through various forms of alternative dispute resolution, including mediation and arbitration.
 For many years, she has served as a Settlement Judge Pro Tem for the Sacramento County Superior Court.

 Trish is a frequent lecturer, author, and commentator on employment issues.
 She is currently the Chair of the Wage-and-Hour Subcommittee of the ABA Employment & Labor Relations Law Committee and is a past Chair of the Labor & Employment Section of the Sacramento County Bar Association.

-On a pro bono basis, Trish represents survivors of human trafficking through her affiliation with the Human Trafficking Pro Bono Center.
-She obtained a jury verdict on behalf of a human trafficking survivor in 2017, and in 2013 she was awarded the Community Award by Santa Clara University for her representation of human trafficking survivors.
-She is a past President of WEAVE, Inc., which provides services to survivors of domestic violence and sexual assault.
+On a pro bono basis, Trish represents survivors of human trafficking.
+She obtained a jury verdict on behalf of a human trafficking survivor, and she was awarded the Community Award by Santa Clara University for her representation of human trafficking survivors.

 J.D., University of California, Berkeley

 “The Gig Economy: Uber Keeps Rolling Along Despite Challenges,” ABA Employment & Labor Relations Law Newsletter, Winter 2018